Preparing for Greater Tax Transparency | Brunswick Group

 c. has more than 50 employees.

 In short, in-scope companies – whether private or public – will have to publicly disclose the following information: revenue; profits; taxes, accrued and paid; number of employees; and value of assets.
-This information, based on consolidated accounts, will be disclosed for each of the EU countries where a company operates and will be aggregated for non-EU countries into one line, except for operations in listed tax havens, which will have to be disclosed separately.
-The specific mechanisms for reporting will differ from country to country within the EU, and will only be disclosed in national legislation in the
+This information, based on consolidated accounts, will be made public for each of the EU countries where a company operates and will be aggregated for non-EU countries into one line, except for operations in listed tax havens, which will have to be disclosed separately.
+The specific mechanisms for reporting will differ from country to country within the EU and will only be disclosed in national legislation in the coming months.
+They may include reporting within existing annual and corporate reports or require a standalone report.

-The Australian and United States CbCR proposal
+The Australian and United States CbCR proposals

 What it means for companies

-Public country-by-country reporting is therefore likely to affect companies in different ways – from increased reputational risk to broader adjustments in companies’ strategies, e.g. when faced with an activist investor who is questioning a company’s tax story.
+Public country-by-country reporting is therefore likely to affect companies in different ways – from increased reputational risk to broader adjustments in companies’ strategies, as when faced with an activist investor who is questioning a company’s tax story.

 For private companies, public CbCR will disclose detailed financial information that is usually not publicly available.
 This will likely trigger massive interest from investors and competitors that goes far beyond tax information.